Himel55/master-mind/README.md

 This is a demo repository trying out test driven development by implementing the game master mind.

-Currently, this game is a command line application but the intention is to make a GUI version as well, using the same game logic.
+There are 2 versions of the game, one text based and one gui based.
+Both use the same game logic engine and thus have the same game mechanics

 ## Dependencies